-We remain committed to our target of adjusted costs excluding transformation charges and costs associated with the transfer of the Prime Finance platform being transferred to BNP Paribas of € 19.5 billion in 2020.
+We remain committed to our target of adjusted costs excluding transformation charges and costs associated with the transfer of the Prime Finance platform being transferred to BNP Paribas of \in 19.5 billion in 2020.
 The decline should result from cost reductions already achieved in the first quarter of 2020, the run-rate impact of measures executed in 2019 as well as from the incremental impact from the German retail integration, business exits as highlighted in our strategic announcement and further optimization of our workforce.
-We expect transformation-related effects of approximately € 1.4 billion for the full year 2020.
+For the full year 2020, we expect transformation-related effects of approximately \in 1.4 billion and costs associated with the transfer of the Prime Finance platform of approximately \in 400 million.